Lemon Poppyseed Muffins. Hello, I love you.

 - 1 tsp. lemon zest

-Use a 1/4 cup measuring cup to scoop batter into each cupcake tin.
-Then top each cupcake with about 1 Tbsp. streusel topping.
-Bake for 20-22 minutes then enjoy!
+- Use a 1/4 cup measuring cup to scoop the batter into each cupcake tin.
+Then top each muffin with about ~1 Tbsp. streusel topping.
+Place in the oven and bake for 13-15 minutes or until you insert a toothpick and it comes out clean.
+Allow to cool for a few minutes and then enjoy!

-*You can use almond extract or vanilla if you do not have lemon extract
+- You can use almond extract or vanilla extract if you do not have lemon extract but the lemon extract makes these extra lemon-y!